 Given that this class will be virtual, certainly let me know if you are located in a different time zone and cannot attend our class at the time it is hosted.
-If you are in this situation, or a comparably inhibiting situation, we will need to develop a substitute for your inclass participation.
+If you are in this situation, or a comparably inhibiting situation, we will develop a substitute for your in-class participation.

-CASE QUIZZES (10%)
+CASE QUIZZES (15%)

-Case quizzes will be held in the first 15 minutes of class.
+Case quizzes will be held in the first 15 minutes of class when scheduled.
 A quiz will ask approximately 10 questions about the case we will be discussing that day.
 At the end of the semester, quiz grades will be averaged to calculate your final score in this section.
+Case quizzes are put in place to motivate the class to prepare for the case discussions.
+Case quizzes will test details from the case as well as how the case fits among concepts covered in class.

-INDIVIDUAL ASSIGNMENTS (45%)
+INDIVIDUAL ASSIGNMENTS (40%)